JoeAnonimist/blog/docs/qt_widgets/12_model_view_programming/01_qabstractlistmodel/03_list_model_datawidgetmapper.md

 {% include src/qtwidgetsexamples/12_model_view_programming/01_qabstractlistmodel/03_list_model_datawidgetmapper.py %}
 ```

-`QDataWidgetMapper` lets you map a model row (or column) to a set of widgets and make data viewing/editing more comfortable for the user.
+`QDataWidgetMapper` lets you map a model row (or column) to a set of widgets - this comes in handy when creating forms and makes data viewing/editing more comfortable for the user.
 To use it in your application

 1. Create a `QAbstractListModel` subclass to represent your model, then, in the main window class